Rockou/MFTabPFN/MODEL_CARD.md

 - Requires one or more GPUs for best performance.
 - Currently focused on regression tasks.
 - Interpretability not explicitly studied (mechanism validation of cross-fidelity correction is provided via Pearson correlation and cosine similarity in DLR-F4 application).
-- Performance on extremely high-dimensional data (>500 features) not yet benchmarked.
+- Performance on extremely high-dimensional data (>500 features) is not yet benchmarked.

 ## Ethical Considerations